vmaaik/vue.js-demo/src/training/NOTES.md

 - global mixins can be added but should be used cautiously as they affect every single component.
 In other words, Vue.js creates a copy of mixin once imported to component

+#### Animations

+- in order to do any animations vue provide us with <transition>,
+- transition can only be used on a single element
+-  .*-enter - this class is attached only for one frame in the beginning, initial state,
+- .*-enter-active - class to set up transition,